 Associated from 1956 with Initiatives of Change (formerly known as Moral Re-Armament), Rajmohan Gandhi served as president of Initiatives of Change International in 2009 and 2010.

 Through writing, speaking, public interventions and dialogues he has been engaged for sixty years in efforts for reconciliation and democratic rights.

-In the 1960s and early 1970s, he played a leading role in establishing Asia Plateau, the 67-acre conference centre of Initiatives of Change in the mountains of western India.
-Asia Plateau has been recognized in the Indian subcontinent for its ecological contribution.
+In the 1960s and early 1970s, he played a leading role in establishing Asia Plateau, the 68-acre centre of Initiatives of Change in the mountains of western India, which fosters dialogue, reconciliation and ethical governance, and is recognized on the Indian subcontinent for its ecological contribution.

 During the 1975-77 Emergency in India, he was active for democratic rights personally and through his weekly journal Himmat, published in Bombay from 1964 to 1981.

-He has worked consistently for India-Pakistan and Hindu-Muslim reconciliation.
+India-Pakistan and Hindu-Muslim reconciliation have remained his goals.
 Since 9/11, he has also tried to address the divide between the West and the world of Islam.
-A Muslim-non Muslim dialogue at Caux, Switzerland, in 2002 was one such initiative.

-Before teaching at the University of Illinois, he served as a Research Professor with the New Delhi think-tank, Centre for Policy Research.
-From 1985 to 1987 he edited the daily Indian Express in Madras (now Chennai), India.
+Before teaching at the University of Illinois, he served as Research Professor with the New Delhi think-tank, Centre for Policy Research.
+From 1985 to 1987, he edited the daily Indian Express in Madras (now Chennai).